openrsp/openrsp/doc/challenges_XCint.rst

 The number density is the easiest density but all other densities (gradient, current, kinetic energy density, spin density, ...) can be calculated using very similar routines.
-It boils down to combining the corrent matrix sub-blocks and using the appropriate AO derivatives.
+It boils down to combining the correct matrix sub-blocks and using the appropriate AO derivatives.

 The challenges in calculating arbitrary-order derivatives of the